Balaur: Slavic comparanda

+The Serbo-Croatian blavor/blaor/blavur ("European legless lizard") is cognate with balaur, and is regarded as one of the few pre-Slavic Balkan relict words in Serbo-Croatian.
+The word is, however, unattested in Bulgarian, per Skok and Matasovic.

 Etymology

 The term Balaur (Aromanian bul'ar) is of unknown etymology.
-It has been linked with Albanian boljë/bollë ("snake") and buljar ("water snake"), terms possibly stemming from the same Thracian root, *bell- or *ber- "beast, monster", the traces of which can also be found in the name of the Greek mythological hero Bellerophon ("the beast killer").
+It has been linked with Albanian boljë/bollë ("snake") and buljar ("water snake").
 The Transylvanian Saxon balaur "dragon", and balaura, an insult term in Serbia, are borrowed from Romanian.

-The Serbo-Croatian blavor/blaor/blavur ("European legless lizard") is cognate with balaur, and is regarded as one of the few pre-Slavic Balkan relict words in Serbo-Croatian.
+The Albanian and Romanian terms possibly stem from the same Thracian root, *bell- or *ber- "beast, monster", the traces of which can also be found in the name of the Greek mythological hero Bellerophon ("the beast killer").
+Skok traces its appearance in Slavic to a possible "Illyrio-Thracian" word *bolauras > blavor.
+However, Matasovic discards a Thracian source and considers the word to be ultimately of Illyrian origin, with the form *bulauras, leading to an ancient Slavic borrowing with the form *bъla(v)ur.

+Legacy

+Sciences

 The maniraptor theropod Balaur bondoc is named after this creature.